 beaming in their cap and gowns.

-I want to remember how good to felt for all of us to see each other.
+I want to remember how good it felt for all of us to see each other.

 Students, parents, families, teachers, administrators – our faces lit up, our hearts celebrated just by being in the same place.

 Every graduation is special.
 But there was something extra beautiful about a community that came together after being apart for so long.